 Dark Skies of Bryce Canyon

 Long after the last drop of twilight fades to black, the next phase of the the earth's rotation begins to shine.
 It is a part of the 24-hour cycle that many developed places have lost to the constant shine of the cityscape — most Americans live in an area where they cannot see the Milky Way due to lighting from cities.
-Utah has several certified Dark Sky Parks and many more sanctuaries of darkness — including the earth's first certified Dark Sky Park at Natural Bridges National Monument — but there's something especially awe-inspiring about the way Bryce Canyon's red rock hoodoos interact with the infinite depths of the Universe.
+Utah has several certified Dark Sky Parks, with Bryce Canyon being Utah's fourth national park, and 13th location altogether, to receive dark sky certification from the International Dark-Sky Association.
+At Bryce, there's something awe-inspiring about the way the canyon's red rock hoodoos interact with the infinite depths of the Universe.

 When to See It